First quarter housing in Greater Rochester: Trending down from 2021

 The more homes cost, the less likely people are to buy.
 He adds that most people — unless they are first-time homebuyers — who are selling, will also become buyers.
 Because of this current trend, people buying with all-cash offers will have better luck.

-But when it comes to affordability, there’s still somethings working against the everyday buyer: factors like inflation, somewhat stagnant wage increases, as well as stubbornly high energy and cost of living prices, will naturally bring the prices down, but over a longer period.
+But when it comes to affordability, there are still some things working against the everyday buyer: factors like inflation, somewhat stagnant wage increases, as well as stubbornly high energy and cost of living prices, will naturally bring the prices down, but over a longer period.

 “The cost of housing or the what you’re selling your house for will go down because the buyer can only afford so much,” he said.